 D4D currently has a portfolio of around 40 active projects across our clinical and cross-cutting themes.
-Since our inception we have been involved in well over 100 projects across a wider range of clinical areas, resulting in more than 30 products that are either already available, CE marked, or close to market.
+Since our inception we have been involved in over 120 projects across a wider range of clinical areas, resulting in more than 30 products that are either already available, CE marked, or close to market.
 A selection of examples of where our involvement has provided benefits during technology development, representing the breadth of activities and services that we are involved in, is presented below.

 Paediatric Case Studies

 D4D works to improve quality of life for people with long-term conditions of all ages.
 As a consequence, our activities include managing the Technology Innovation Transforming Child Health (TITCH) Network.
-TITCH focuses on the identification of areas of unment need where new technology could have an impact for child health, and also identifies where innovative technologies can lead to best clinical practice, and stimulates the adoption of these across the TITCH network.
+TITCH focuses on the identification of areas of unmet need where new technology could have an impact for child health, and also identifies where innovative technologies can lead to best clinical practice, and stimulates the adoption of these across the TITCH network.

 The Starworks Innovation Project is a research collaboration to bring together children with prostheses and their families together with key opinion leaders from the NHS, industry, clinical academia, and leading national research centres with capabilities in child prosthetics.
 To visit the Starworks page on our website for more information click here.